Streamside at Launani Vly 1

 No analysis available

 Strong, consistent evidence that Streamside at Launani Valley has a shared swimming pool.
-The feature is mentioned in numerous remarks across multiple listings and agents, including phrases like "pool and jacuzzi," "association pool," "heated pool," and "pool, clubhouse, playground."
-This looks like a stable building/community amenity rather than copy-paste error.
+The pool is mentioned across many listings by different agents, with phrases like "community amenities include a pool," "association pool," and "near the pool."
+This appears to be a stable shared amenity and is reinforced by the MLS amenities data for all recent listings.

 Moderate evidence that the building has a heated pool: 4 of 20 MLS listings include the HEAPOO amenity and 1 public remark explicitly says 'heated pool' (several other remarks list jacuzzi/hot tub).
 This suggests the complex may offer a heated pool or heated spa, but mentions are limited to a minority of listings and not consistently specified in pool_features.